Zaporizhzhia Oblast: Russian invasion

 During the 2022 Russian invasion of Ukraine, the Russian armed forces occupied the southern part of the oblast, defeating the Ukrainian armed forces at Melitopol and at Enerhodar.
-Ukrainian forces conducted an attack that destroyed a Russian ship and damaged two others in the port of Berdiansk. the northern parts of the oblast, including its capital city, Zaporizhzhia, are controlled by Ukraine.
+The northern parts of the oblast, including its capital city, Zaporizhzhia, remained under Ukrainian control.

-On 4–5 July 2022 during the international Ukraine Recovery Conference (URC 2022) hosted in Lugano, Switzerland, The Czech Republic, Finland and Sweden pledged to support the rebuilding of Zaporizhzhia region.

-On 23–27 September 2022, the Russian Federation held a referendum in the occupied territories of Kherson and Zaporizhzhia oblasts for "independence and subsequent entry into the Russian Federation".
+On 23–27 September 2022, the Russian Federation held a referendum in the occupied territories of Zaporizhzhia oblast for "independence and subsequent entry into the Russian Federation".
 These referendums are recognized by most states to be staged and against international law.
 On 29 September 2022, the Russian Federation recognized Zaporizhzhia Oblast as an independent state.
-On 30 September, Russian president Vladimir Putin announced the annexation of the Zaporizhzhia Oblast and three other Ukrainian territories, and signed "accession decrees" that are widely considered to be illegal.
+On 30 September, Russian president Vladimir Putin announced the annexation of the Zaporizhzhia Oblast and signed an "accession decree" which is widely considered to be illegal.
 At that time, Russia was only in control of about 70% of the province as a whole.
 The United Nations General Assembly subsequently passed a resolution calling on countries not to recognise what it described as an "attempted illegal annexation" and demanded that Russia "immediately, completely and unconditionally withdraw".